What Is PicoSure

-- Epidermal & dermal pigmented lesions treatment (Melasma & Age Spots) (Best for Dark Skins)
+- Epidermal & dermal pigmented lesions treatment (Melasma and age Spots) (Best for Dark Skin).

 Only a few treatments are required to improve the appearance of your skin and achieve a more youthful appearance by eradicating pigmented spots.
 A typical treatment lasts 10 to 30 minutes under local anesthesia.
 Naturally, you will have treatment sessions every six to eight weeks for your skin to heal.
 Additional treatments may be needed for pigmented lesions that are darker, deeper, or larger.
 However, most of the time, it takes 3-4 sessions with 4-6 weeks of breaks.

 PicoSure treatment is generally considered safe, but treating the area like a wound for a few days is safest because there can be swelling, heat, pinpoint bleeding, and even some tiny blisters after treatment.
 If you decide to have Picosure treatment, you must stop smoking two weeks before treatment and let your doctor know about your medications and diseases.

 The best candidate is a person in good general health who wants to remove pigmentation spots or a tattoo that has already healed.
 You are not the right candidate if you:

 - Have an autoimmune disorder, including lupus or type 1 diabetes

 - Have melanoma, an active infection (such as herpes), psoriasis, or eczema in the area being treated